-The Environmental Inspector(s) will be equipped with sufficient documentation, transportation, and communication equipment to effectively monitor all Contractors' compliance with the Certificate Conditions and applicable sections of and approvals issued pursuant to the PSL, New York State Environmental Conservation Law (ECL), § 401 and § 404 of the Federal Clean Water Act, and the procedures outlined in this EM&CP (CC 53e).
+The Environmental Inspector(s) will be equipped with sufficient documentation, transportation, and communication equipment to effectively monitor all Contractors' compliance with the CCs and applicable sections of the PSL, the ECL, the WQC issued in connection with the Project pursuant to section 401 of the Federal Clean Water Act, and the procedures outlined in this EM&CP (CC53e).

-At least one Environmental Inspector will be employed full-time during construction and restoration (CC 53a) on Segment 8 (see Appendix F for further detail).
-Additional Environmental Inspectors may be utilized as required to meet environmental inspection requirements set out in this EM&CP and any other relevant permit conditions.
+At least one Environmental Inspector will be employed full-time during construction and restoration (CC53a) on Segment 6 - Package 4A (see Appendix F for further detail).
+Additional Environmental Inspectors may be utilized as required to meet environmental inspection requirements set out in the EM&CP and any other relevant permit conditions.
 The lead Environmental Inspector will be responsible for determining when additional inspectors are needed to meet inspection requirements.

-The Environmental Inspector will have the following responsibilities (BMP Document, Section 2.1.1):
+The Environmental Inspector will have the following responsibilities: